-The most distinct and unique part of the Rhinoceros Hornbill is its beak and casque, both of which are large and brightly-coloured, thus contrasting against its slender body that is usually covered in black feathers.
+The most distinct and unique part of the Rhinoceros Hornbill is its beak and casque, both of which are large and brightly-colored, thus contrasting against its slender body that is usually covered in black feathers.
 It is also known for the loud calls and sounds it produces.

-COMMONLY FOUND IN: Malaysia and Southern Thailand, alongside the jungles of Borneo, Java and Sumatra
+COMMONLY FOUND IN: Malaysia and Southern Thailand, alongside the jungles of Borneo, Java, and Sumatra

 4. Komodo Dragon